 As research revealed, it isn’t the rides that make people return to the Magic Kingdom day after day.
 Instead, it’s the experience: The staff is friendly, the parks are clean and well-organized—and the rides are great too, of course.
 But Disney focuses on the moment you arrive at the park to the moment you leave and everything that happens in between.
 That is the Disney experience, and that’s what they’re selling.

 3 key principles at the heart of any service-driven organization

 The great news is that what Disney does to ensure parkgoers come back year after year includes several key things that you can do in your company, with your customers.

 1. Perform with a relationship mindset, not a task mindsetYou can walk into any business and witness people hard at work on their tasks.
-And when employees are stressed, more often than not, they’re doubling down on their tasks.
+And when employees are stressed, more often than not, they’re spending too much time on their tasks.
 But this makes the customer into one more task and leaves them feeling processed and like they haven’t made an emotional connection.
-When employees focus on their customer relationships instead, customers tend to feel valued.
-The loyalty gap is somewhere between feeling processed and valued as a customer.
+When employees are free to focus on relationships instead, they tend to feel valued.
+The loyalty gap is somewhere between feeling processed and feeling valued.

-3. Create moments of WowLittle “wow” moments may not always be consciously noticed by customers, but they still register and have a cumulative effect.
+3. Create moments of WowLittle “wow” moments may not always be consciously noticed each time by customers, but they still register and have a cumulative effect.
 What’s more, opportunities to create wow moments are everywhere.
-In a hierarchy of what your customers expect from your customer service, the baseline is accuracy and availability.
-Once you’ve achieved that, you earn the right to begin creating “wow” moments.
-The top-level of service is to for partnerships and provide advice to customers.
-Think about what service behaviors might exhibit each of these four critical elements of service excellence.
+In a hierarchy of what is expected from your service, the baseline is accuracy and availability.
+Once you’ve offer that, you earn the right to begin creating “wow” moments.
+The top-level of service is to offer partnerships and provide advice.
+Ask the question: what service behaviors might exhibit each of these four critical elements of service excellence?

-Watch the webinar to see examples from Disney and to see service mapping in action.
+Watch the free webinar to see examples from Disney and to see service mapping in action.

 With Kate Nasser